 won't be permitted to have your own feelings and needs, unless they're

 simultaneously shared by and identical with your Borderline's.
 Due

-to her narcissism, there's only enough space in this relationship
+to innate narcissism in all Borderlines, there's only enough space

 every Borderline who phones me for help, states: "I've done